 T: I also didn't know, but I told her I will have a look at night, and tell her next day.

-A: I googled, and watched a tutoril on Youtube, and practiced with the sample data, then made a dashboard with colleague's data.
+A: I googled, and watched a tutorial on Youtube, and practiced with the sample data, then made a dashboard with colleague's data.
 Next day after lunch, I showed her how to do it step by step.

 R: 1) I taught my colleague how to make dashboard.
 2) I used this skill in my work.